Promise Program FAQs

 The Promise program will fill the gap between financial aid received and the cost of Gateway tuition and fees (students are responsible for the cost of books and course materials not covered by financial aid.)

 The Gateway Promise is targeted to high school seniors in the Gateway district who graduate on time and meet academic and family income level requirements.
 It is a multi-year commitment by the college to ensure that all tuition and fee costs are covered for eligible participants for three years (six semesters.)
 This comprehensive program places unique requirements on students to be enrolled in, and graduate from, their chosen program.
-Students considering participation in Promise must apply for admission to Gateway by June 1 July 15 (deadline extended) of their senior year.

 Does the Gateway Promise cover the cost of books or living expenses?